 1. The presentation was scheduled for Monday.
 The weather delayed the presentation for four days.

 2. He wanted a snack before bedtime.
 He ate some fruit.
 3. The patient is in the next room.
 I can hardly hear anything.
 4. We could go camping for vacation.
 We could go to the beach for vacation.
 5. I want to get a better job.
 I am taking courses at night.
 6. I cannot move forward on this project.
 I cannot afford to stop on this project.
 7. Patrice wants to stop for lunch.
-We will take the next exit to look for a restaurant
+We will take the next exit to look for a restaurant.
+8. I've got to get this paper done.
+I have class in ten minutes.
 9. The weather was clear yesterday.
 We decided to go on a picnic.
 10. I have never dealt with this client before.
-I know Leonardo has worked with them Let's ask Leonardo for his help.
+I know Leonardo has worked with them.
+Let's asl Leonardo for his help.